History of Lowe Mill

 In 2014, Lowe Mill A&E opened the second floor of the North Building.
 The 37,000-square foot expansion added 31 new studios, a gallery and the center’s first dedicated 72-seat art classroom for public and private use.
 The expansion increased the center’s footprint by 30 percent.

-This addition made Lowe Mill A&E the nation’s largest privately owned arts and entertainment facility, totaling 158 public studios and over 200 working artists.
+This addition made Lowe Mill A&E the nation’s largest privately owned arts and entertainment facility, totaling 153 public studios and over 200 working artists.
 Lowe Mill A&E’s old textile mill has 190,000 square feet for artists is the equivalent of or about the size of 3 1/2 NFL football fields.
 Lowe Mill sits on 18 acres, almost the size of land the White House sits on in Washington, D.C.

 Visitors will find every area of visual art from drawing and painting to textiles to jewelry, pottery, and more.
-While here, guests can indulge in the culinary arts with options like crepes, specialty sandwiches, vegetarian fare, popsicles, and pizza, as well coffee, tea, and whiskey.
+While here, guests can indulge in the culinary arts with options like crepes, specialty sandwiches, vegetarian fare, macaroons and pizza, as well as coffee, tea, and whiskey.
 Lowe Mill A&E is host to a variety of entertainment options from kid friendly events, Concerts on the Dock, cult films and date night options like swing dance, couples workshops, and comedy shows.

 We invite the public to enter studios by following our open door policy— if the door is open just walk in to explore Lowe Mill ARTS & Entertainment studio by studio.